shringi/shinylive_demo/README.md

 # shinylive_demo
+A serverless shiny app, which can run on the  browser.
-A shinylive demo app hosted at https://shringi.github.io/shinylive_demo/
+A demo app hosted at https://shringi.github.io/shinylive_demo/